penpot/penpot-docs/technical-guide/getting-started.md

 docker compose -f docker-compose.yaml pull
 ```

 This will fetch the latest images.
-When you do `docker compose up` again, the
-containers will be recreated with the latest version.
+When you do <code class="language-bash">docker compose up</code> again, the containers will be recreated with the latest version.

 **Important: Upgrade from version 1.x to 2.0**